 Finally, differences in how various countries regulate crypto and maintain AML compliance regulations could mean that crypto is not able to stay truly borderless.
 Lax regulation could lead to corruption and non-secure exchanges in some nations, and U.S. companies may not be allowed to work in those areas.

 If you’re wondering how to prepare your AML program for these regulatory changes, we can help.
-Fill out the form below for a free consultation about your compliance program and how to build in the flexibility you need to keep up with unpredictable regulatory challenges.
+Contact us today for a free consultation about your compliance program and how to build in the flexibility you need to keep up with unpredictable regulatory challenges.